 Just as the potential rewards of investing in China make it imperative that U.S. companies invest there, it is imperative that individual U.S. investors put some money to work there as well -- even as the market drops.

-That's the same reason why our Motley Fool Global Gains team was recently in China on a research trip.
-So if you'd like to invest some of your portfolio in a few carefully chosen Chinese companies but don't have the time to travel to China -- and don't want to pay the fees associated with active mutual fund management -- consider joining our Motley Fool Global Gains international investing service.
+If you'd like to invest some of your portfolio in a few carefully chosen Chinese companies, but don't have the time to travel to China, or don't want to pay the fees associated with active mutual fund management, consider joining our Motley Fool Global Gains international investing service.
 We travel to China each year for research and have already identified a number of promising opportunities.

 This article was first published on May 21, 2007.
 It has been updated.